etomuc/CPC464-iRAM1024/README.md

 > [!IMPORTANT]
 >**An incompatibility with the M4 board has been reported.
 This PCB version will NOT work with the M4 without manual modifications.**
 > See end of this page for how to apply a patch to use this version with the M4.
 >**Gerbers are no longer available.
-A new version of the PCB will be released in a few weeks after more testing.**
+A new version of the PCB will be released in a few weeks after the new PCB revision has been tested.**

 <!--
 > [!TIP]